Promoting Nancy’s photography and educating the public about nature, photography, and God

 Figure 10: End of a stretcher bar

-My technique for putting the bevel on the bars will not work with these stretcher bars; it will tilt the moulding, causing the tenons and the matching mortises to be on different planes, meaning they no longer fit.
+My technique for putting the bevel on the bars will not work with these stretcher bars.
+It will tilt the moulding, causing the tenons and the matching mortises to be on different planes.
+That means they will no longer fit together.
 Again, some of the forum commenters had suggestions that might lead to an easier technique that could work on both strainer and stretcher bars.
 I’ve already purchased the materials I need to develop and test those ideas.
 If successful, I will pass that information on to you.
 In the meantime, I need to address other promises and projects (like the rock printing project).
 Stay tuned.

 Posted